imantung/imantung.github.io/gist/startup.md

 Gig Economy

+[Unicorn](https://www.investopedia.com/terms/u/unicorn.asp) = valuation of more than $100 billion

 ### Startup Bootstrap Checklist

-1. Finalize and agree on the Idea (Create Product Fitness Analyst)
+1. Finalize and agree on the Idea (use Product Fitness Analyst or Validation canvas)
-2. Create business plan/timeline/budget/north star metric
+2. Create business plan (use lean-canvas)
 3. Agree on responsibility, compensation & equity share
 4. Choose name and create company profile
 5. Company legal